sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/index.md

 🧭 There are many different ways in which you are able to extend the IdentityNow platfrom beyond what comes out of the box.
 Please, explore our documentation and see what is possible!
 This documentation assumes that you are a current customer or partner and already have access to the IdentityNow application.

-:::info Looking to be a partner?
+:::info Looking to become a partner?
 If you are interested in becoming a partner, be it an ISV or Channel/Implementation partner, [click here](https://www.sailpoint.com/partners/become-partner/).
 :::